Who We Are

 What We Do

-The Toa Nafasi model is a three-tiered approach of assessment, referral, and curriculum modification that has enabled significant development in students found to be flagging in the early grades of public primary school in Kilimanjaro, Tanzania.
+The Toa Nafasi model is a three-tiered approach of assessment, referral, and curriculum modification that has enabled significant development in students found to be flagging and at risk of abuse/violence.

 In order to provide the best services we can and to keep our activities running smoothly, we also invest highly in training our tutors and enhancing community relations.